mcuringa/mcuringa.github.com/cv.md

 Other Talks & Papers
 -------------------------------
+**Curinga, M.** [symposium chair] (2024, accepted).
+Space, place and learning: The material conditions of education equity. _The 2024 Annual Meeting of the American Education Research Association_, Philadelphia, PA, April 11-14, 2024.

 **Curinga, M.** (2016).
 Handbook of Research on Mobile Learning in Contemporary Classrooms, with Dominic Mentor & Contributors [panel discussion]. _Teachers College, Columbia University_.
 October 24, New York.

 **Curinga, M.** [symposium chair] (2013).
 The Poverty of Cognitive Capitalism. _The 2013 Annual Meeting of the American Education Research Association_, San Francisco, April 27 - May 1, 2013.